Essential features of a operating system

 sudo apt-get install alsa-base alsa-utils pulseaudio pavucontrol

-In your terminal using the command alsamixer to open the mixer and using “SPACE” key to unmute any muted chanel.
+In your terminal using the command alsamixer to open the mixer and use the “SPACE” key to unmute any muted channel.

 You should have the sound working immediately, if not, follow by this command:

 4. Windows fonts

 Lacking windows fonts, some websites and documents will not display nicely as expected (Especially those from someone using Windows).

 To use scrot, in a terminal window, type: